BECOME A CHILD FRIENDLY CITY

 Become a UNICEF Child Friendly City in the United States

 After a city has conducted a situational analysis and developed a local action plan approved by UNICEF USA, they can become a Child Friendly City Candidate.
-After the action plan has been implemented and its accomplishments evaluated, the Child Friendly City Candidate can apply to be officially recognized as a UNICEF Child Friendly City for a set period of time.
+After the action plan has been implemented and the city has successfully undergone an independent implementation evaluation, the Child Friendly City Candidate can apply to receive designation from UNICEF USA as an officially recognized UNICEF Child Friendly City for a set period of time.

 While each community’s version of the initiative may look different, each city must meet the following criteria — also required of global CFCIs — to be officially recognized as a UNICEF USA Child Friendly City: